stackbit-projects/robust-birch-b9293/src/pages/index.md

 sections:
   - type: hero_section
     title: We build the rocket ship for your startup to take off.
-    subtitle: 'We focus on D2C ecommerce, SaaS,'
+    subtitle: >-
+      We focus on D2C eCommerce and SaaS startups.
+We have lean, no BS pricing.
+      Prepare for liftoff in 3...2...1...
     actions:
       - label: Learn More
         url: /features